microsoftgraph/msgraph-sdk-powershell/src/Bookings/Bookings/docs/v1.0-beta/Update-MgBookingBusiness.md

 ```

 ### -CalendarView
-A calendar view of appointments in this business.
+The set of appointments of this business in a specified date range.
+Read-only.
+Nullable.
-To construct, see NOTES section for CALENDARVIEW properties and create a hash table.
+To construct, please use Get-Help -Online and see NOTES section for CALENDARVIEW properties and create a hash table.

 ```yaml
 Type: Microsoft.Graph.PowerShell.Models.IMicrosoftGraphBookingAppointment[]